 Sales.
-Education Division sales for the quarter ended May 31, 2021 grew primarily due to increased consulting, coaching, and training days delivered during the quarter, and increased training material sales when compared with the prior year.
-Despite an educational environment which has continued to be very challenging, we have seen strengthening trends in our Education business during the third quarter and throughout fiscal 2021.
-We are encouraged by signs of recovery in fiscal 2021 as renewal trends are improving, new schools continue to be added, and stimulus funds may be available to schools during the fourth quarter of fiscal 2021 and in early fiscal 2022.
-As of May 31, 2021, the Leader in Me program is used in over 4,300 schools in more than 50 countries.
+Education Division sales for the quarter ended November 30, 2021 grew on the strength of increased Leader in Me subscription revenues and subscription services, including coaching and consulting, together with related increases in sales of materials used by schools in connection with their membership subscription.
+Despite an educational environment which has continued to be very challenging, we have seen strengthening trends in our Education business during the first quarter of fiscal 2022 and throughout fiscal 2021 as school operations and budgets move toward more normalized activity.
+We continue to be encouraged by the recovery of the Education Division and its prospects for continued growth in future periods.
+As of November 30, 2021, the Leader in Me program is used in nearly 3,000 schools in the United States and Canada.

 Gross Profit.
 Education Division gross profit increased primarily due to increased sales as previously described.
-Education segment gross margin improved compared with the prior year primarily due to increased coaching and consulting sales with little variable cost increase resulting from the fixed cost of salaried coaches.
-This led to improved coaching margins on days delivered during the quarter.
+Education segment gross margin improved compared with the prior year primarily due to increased coaching and consulting sales with little variable cost increase as most coaches are salaried.
+The Education Division gross margin was also favorably impacted by increased sales of high-margin materials compared with the prior year.

 SG&A Expenses.
-Education SG&A expenses increased primarily due to increased associate costs from increased sales and additional headcount compared with the prior year.
-These increases were partially offset by cost cutting initiatives implemented in the Education Division.
+Education SG&A expenses increased primarily due to increased associate costs from more commission expense on improved sales and additional sales support headcount compared with the prior year.